adelh98/The_MC_Journey/FirstMod/README.md

 # Overview
 This README will cover the changes i make for the mod throughout its development process.

+Also, "Firstmod" will be my template for future mods.
+In this mod i will try to learn and implement the basics of modding in Minecraft.
+Which i will then take with me for my own mods in the future.
+Therefore i will also try to comment my code where i think suitable so that when i use it as a template in the future, i don't have to re-learn what i already have went through.

 ## Updates:
 - Created and configurated the workplace in InteliJ.
 No issues.